Cheesecake & Egg Substitutes: What Works Best?

-A sweet and creamy cheesecake is what dreams are made of, but for amateur bakers, this classic baked delicacy might be scary.
+A sweet and creamy cheesecake is what dreams are made of, but for amateur bakers, this classic baked delicacy might be intimidating.
 It’s no surprise that we usually leave the cheesecake to the professionals because there are so many things that might go wrong (cracked top! slumped-in crust! crumbly texture!).
-But, after perfecting the Institute of Bakery & Culinary Arts recipe, well-known pastry CHEF BALENDRA SINGH knows a thing or two about cheesecake perfection.
+One common challenge is finding the right egg substitutes for those who prefer eggless baking.
+But, after perfecting the Institute of Bakery & Culinary Arts recipe, well-known pastry Chef BALENDRA SINGH knows a thing or two about cheesecake perfection.

 Hello, Bakers!

 “What can I use as egg alternatives for baking?” is by far the most popular question I get.
-I get that question on a daily basis lately, and it’s made me wonder if I’m catering to this audience sufficiently.
+Lately, I’ve been getting this question daily, which has made me wonder if I’m catering to this audience sufficiently.
 I aim to make my baking and recipes accessible to everyone, but there has been such a demand for vegetarian baking, egg substitutes, and egg-free recipes that I want to provide you with the tools and information you need to bake happily without eggs while still getting Big & Bold results.

-Cheesecakes include eggs in them for a variety of reasons, the most essential of which is the structure of the custard and keeping everything together.
+Cheesecakes include eggs for a variety of reasons, the most essential being their role in providing structure to the custard and holding everything together.

 Flour, sugar, vanilla, lemon peel, and cream cheese are all used in the basic recipe.
-When you add an egg to a concoction, it aids in the smoothing and fluffing of the mixture.
-Eggs are used in cheesecake because they have thickening properties and hold the entire cheesy mixture in one spot.
+When you add an egg to the mixture, it helps in smoothing and fluffing it.
+Eggs are used in cheesecake because they have thickening properties and hold the entire cheesy mixture together.

-Egg proteins thicken when they unwind and link together in their uncooked state.
-When eggs cook, the entire procedure takes place.
-The egg yolk’s emulsifiers, lipoproteins, and lecithin, contribute to the cheesecake’s creamy, silky texture.
+Egg proteins thicken as they unwind and link together in their uncooked state.
+When eggs cook, this process completes.
+The egg yolk’s emulsifiers, lipoproteins, and lecithin contribute to the cheesecake’s creamy, silky texture.

-Almost every cheesecake recipe calls either gelatin or beaten eggs, which are used as a setting or thickening agents.
-The cake will not set properly if there is no egg in the preparation, and you will just have a cream cheese pudding.
+Almost every cheesecake recipe calls for either gelatin or beaten eggs, which are used as setting or thickening agents.
+Without eggs in the preparation, the cake will not set properly, leaving you with cream cheese pudding.

-As delicious as cream cheese pudding sounds, it’s actually more like buttercream.
-Only works if kept very cold, and it becomes quite hard.
+As delicious as cream cheese pudding sounds, it is more like buttercream—only suitable if kept very cold, as it becomes quite hard.

 No-bake cheesecakes are made with the cream cheese ‘pudding’ described above, which is chilled for several hours before being placed on a cookie base.